-Just as importantly, the revamped SEMA exhibit is a place for Show attendees to discover fresh opportunities.
+More importantly, though, the revamped SEMA EV and Future Propulsion exhibit is a place for Show attendees to discover fresh opportunities.

 "It's important to explore new technology because that's what so many of our customers are looking for today," Tompkins asserted.
 "They're more focused on sustainability and environmental impact.
 We can continue to power our industry for years to come if we understand this emerging market."

 "Those attendees who can leverage this space can outpace their competition.
-They can start to think about new revenue streams or other innovations that might not be available today," emphasized Tompkins, adding that the Show's education program will also feature a number of future-tech-oriented seminars.
+They can start to think about new revenue streams or other innovations that might not be available today," emphasized Tompkins.

-"The reason we're uniquely situated as a home for EV and future propulsion is that we bring together the entire gamut of the automotive process from engineering concept to finished application and everything in between," said Gattuso.
+"The reason we're so uniquely situated to be the home for EV and future propulsion is that the SEMA Show brings together the entire gambit of the automotive process from engineering concept to finished application and everything in between," said Gattuso.
 "What's unique about the SEMA Show is we have OEMs, suppliers, builders, manufacturers, retailers—this whole ecosystem covering every angle of the automobile and its potential."